chuckstack/introduction/blog/20240531-aichat-is-transformative.md

 I spend my day in the terminal writing code and takeing notes.
 Below is a phenomenal scenario that I believe any software development team could benefit from.

 In my git repo, I have an aichat directory.
 It contains two types of files:

-a) common repo prompts that many on the team would use (begins with 'prompt%') and
+a. common repo prompts that many on the team would use (begins with 'prompt%') and
-b) a specific task (begins with a datestamp) that I want an llm to help me with.
+b. a specific task (begins with a datestamp) that I want an llm to help me with.

 Below is how I compose a prompt with little effort